fs-c/jku/2025w/seminar-gamification-platforms/thesis/thesis.typ

 #outline()

-= Introduction
+// = Introduction

-Provide background on gamification: Introductory definition, use cases, etc.
+// Provide background on gamification: Introductory definition, use cases, etc.

-State the surveys goal/contribution and outline the structure of the thesis.
+// State the surveys goal/contribution and outline the structure of the thesis.

-= Related Work
+// = Related Work

-Others have done similar analyses before -- describe a selection of relevant prior art and outline commonalities/differences. (e.g. @MRGA15)
+// Others have done similar analyses before -- describe a selection of relevant prior art and outline commonalities/differences. (e.g. @MRGA15)

-= Evaluation Criteria
+// = Evaluation Criteria

-Formally establish the process of the evaluation: Introduce a catalogue of criteria, ideally grouped into sub-categories ($->$ figure).
+// Formally establish the process of the evaluation: Introduce a catalogue of criteria, ideally grouped into sub-categories ($->$ figure).

-Justify the choice of criteria.
+// Justify the choice of criteria.

-= Evaluation of Platforms
+// = Evaluation of Platforms

-*(Main survey & analysis section.)*
+// *(Main survey & analysis section.)*

-Give rationale for selection of platforms/frameworks.
+// Give rationale for selection of platforms/frameworks.

-Describe the analysis.
+// Describe the analysis.
 Likely more readable to not dedicate a paragraph to each framework but to instead go through the criteria one by one, synthesizing the respective results ($->$ table for per-framework results).

-= Conclusion
+// = Conclusion

-Briefly restate introductory parts, summarize the findings.
+// Briefly restate introductory parts, summarize the findings.

-Elaborate on unique features or lacks of particular systems.
+// Elaborate on unique features or lacks of particular systems.

-= (Notes, relevant for 1st deliverable)
+#show: appendix

+= Literature Comments

 Literature reviews on gamification itself, i.e. not platforms/frameworks in particular: